Anya Dunham (Epelbaum)

 Spatial data layer for glass sponge reefs in the Salish Sea.
 Available online in Open Access as Online Supplement S1 to Dunham et al. (2018).

-Aquatic Invasive Species (AIS) Guide – An Interpretive Guide for Identifying and Reporting AIS in the British Columbia Marine Environment (2007) BC Shellfish Growers Association.
+Aquatic Invasive Species (AIS) Guide – An Interpretive Guide for Identifying and Reporting AIS in the British Columbia Marine Environment (2007) DFO, the Province of British Columbia, and BC Shellfish Growers Association.